 This January, the public relations firm Axios released the results of a SurveyMonkey online poll of nearly 2,800 U.S. adults.
 Respondents were asked how they felt about capitalism and socialism.
 Capitalism produced a favorable response among 61 percent of all respondents, yet socialism was well-received among a sizable 39 percent.
 Fully 58 percent of persons ages 18-24 and 51 percent of persons ages 25-34 viewed socialism in a positive light; a … Read More ➡

-On September 21, Bob Buford, former president of United Auto Workers Local 2419, was sentenced in U.S. District Court for the Northern District of Illinois to 21 months in prison and three years of supervised release for mail fraud in connection with his embezzlement of $128,697 in funds from the Danville, Ill.-based union.
-He also was ordered to pay $129,723 in restitution and a $100 special assessment.
-Buford had pleaded guilty last November after being indicted that March.
-The actions follow a probe by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡
+On April 11, Edward Cranston, former secretary-treasurer for Sheet Metal, Air, Rail and Transportation Workers (SMART) Local 1421, was sentenced in U.S. District Court for the Northern District of Illinois to three years of probation for filing a false financial report for the year 2014 to conceal his thefts from the Beecher (Will County), Ill.-based union in the sum of $28,220.
+He also was ordered to pay the remaining nearly $10,000 of the $28,084 in restitution plus a $25 assessment.
+Cranston had pleaded guilty in January following an investigation by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡